semekh/heroxycom/README.md

 TODO
 ----
 * It currently supports HTTP only.
-Support for other protocols (FTP, SSH, SOCKS, Websocket, etc.) may be added whenever I get some spare time -- or dive in the code and pull-requests are more than welcome.
+Support for other protocols (HTTPS, FTP, SSH, SOCKS, Websocket, etc.) may be added whenever I get some spare time -- or dive in the code and pull-requests are more than welcome.
 * It does not encrypt data, and may thus be tracked easily.

 The name